 Arindam Dutta's teaching and research routinely incorporate elements of feminist theory; he is particularly interested in the manner in which terminologies of "gender" and "sex" intersect with different modes of production, a facet elucidated in his chapter "Cyborg-Artisan" in The Bureaucracy of Beauty.

-Arindam Dutta's article, "Computing Alibis: Third World Teratologies" in Perspecta 40 reflects on what the "city" might actually mean when construed as a term for intervention by certain epistemological paradigms or as fashioned by so-called "experts" as architects, urban planners and computer programmers.
+A portion of Arindam Dutta's next book, Ancestralities, compares the garden designs of the British and American landowning class and the zamindari class in Bengal of the late eighteenth and early nineteenth century.
+Critical here is the role of landscape as a form of socialization under different governmental regimes, for instance in the transition from the ancien regimes of Europe and Mughal feudal arrangements in India, to a new fiscal dynamics driven by the Bank of England in the eighteenth century.
+His article, "Computing Alibis: Third World Teratologies" in Perspecta 40 (2008) reflects on what the "city" might actually mean when construed as a term for intervention by certain epistemological paradigms or as fashioned by so-called "experts" as architects, urban planners and computer programmers.

 The concept of "The Islamic City" is one of the main research interests of Nasser Rabbat, who regularly teaches a graduate seminar on the topic.
 He has several essays on various cities in the Islamic world in his book Thaqafat al Bina' wa Bina' al-Thaqafa (The Culture of Building and Building Culture) (Beirut, 2002).